 The market for security solutions is defined by changing technologies, an evolving threat landscape and complex enterprise needs.
-Our competitors and potential competitors include legacy on-premises appliance vendors and other vendors across a number of categories:
+Our competitors and potential competitors include legacy on-premises appliance vendors across a number of categories:

-- · independent IT security vendors, which offer a broad mix of network and endpoint security products; - large networking and other vendors, which offer security appliances and/or incorporate security capabilities in their networking products and other services; - companies with point solutions that compete with some of the features of our cloud platform, such as proxy, firewall, CASB, sandboxing and advanced threat protection, data loss prevention, encryption, load balancing and VPN; and other providers of IT security services that offer, or may leverage related technologies to introduce, products that compete with or are alternatives to our cloud platform.
+- independent IT security vendors, such as Check Point Software Technologies Ltd., Fortinet, Inc., Palo Alto Networks, Inc. and Broadcom, which offer a broad mix of network and endpoint security products; - large networking and other vendors, such as Cisco Systems, Inc., Microsoft Corporation and Juniper Networks, Inc., which offer security appliances and/or incorporate security capabilities in their networking products and other services; - companies such as SkyHigh Security (previously McAfee Enterprise), Trellix (a combination of McAfee Enterprise and FireEye, Inc.), Forcepoint Inc. (previously, Websense, Inc.), Netskope, Inc. and Pulse Secure, LLC with point solutions that compete with some of the features of our cloud platform, such as proxy, firewall, CASB, sandboxing and advanced threat protection, data loss prevention, encryption, load balancing and VPN; and - other providers of IT security services that offer, or may leverage related technologies to introduce, products that compete with or are alternatives to our cloud platform.